 Take Action Now to Advocate for Nutrition

 This post has been written by Bill O’Keefe interim Executive Vice President for Church Engagement and Vice President for Government Relations and Advocacy at Catholic Relief Services.
-Mr O’Keefe will be the guest speaker in our upcoming webinar “How Can Advocacy Enhance Implementation Science in Nutrition?” on Friday, February 15th 2019.
-Register here to hear more about his real-world experiences and learn tips and tools on how to become an effective advocate for nutrition.
+Mr O’Keefe was a guest speaker in our webinar “How Can Advocacy Enhance Implementation Science in Nutrition?” on Friday, February 15th 2019.
+In which he spoke about his real-world experiences and shared tips and tools on how to become an effective advocate for nutrition.